 - Sales pipeline by Sales Rep

 - Forecast for current month and quarter

-If status is the state of things now, strategy is about planning the business.
-Typically, these are items that don’t change on a weekly basis, for example channel benchmarks, forecast accuracy, resource and territory planning, campaign performance.
+If the status is the state of things now, strategy is about planning the business.
+Typically, these are items that don’t change on a weekly basis, for example, channel benchmarks, forecast accuracy, resource and territory planning, campaign performance.
 You basically use the past to predict the future.